 But that’s not all the city has been doing to prepare for the inevitable return of in-person gatherings.
 As the No. 1 trade show destination in the country, Las Vegas takes its responsibility seriously and is dedicated to prioritizing visitors’ health and wellness.
 It all comes together with Meet Smart, Vegas Smart, the first step in the right direction to reigniting the meetings and events business in Las Vegas.

 True to the city’s mission, many of the venues available for events have COVID-19 precautions in place.
 As part of its Convene With Confidence program, MGM Resorts is offering meeting and event planners the option for on-site rapid COVID-19 testing.
 The Venetian Resort’s Venetian Clean Commitment, certified by Bureau Veritas, gives meeting and event planners the option to leverage CLEAR’s Health Pass for a frictionless and secure COVID-19 screening solution.

-The Las Vegas Convention Center, McCarran International Airport, Resorts World Las Vegas, and Sands Expo & Convention Center have all attained GBAC STAR Facility Accreditation on outbreak prevention, response and recovery.
+The Las Vegas Convention Center, McCarran International Airport, Resorts World Las Vegas, and The Venetian Expo have all attained GBAC STAR Facility Accreditation on outbreak prevention, response and recovery.
 Additionally, The Venetian Resort and Wynn Las Vegas are Sharecare Health Security VERIFIED with Forbes Travel Guide, which helps ensure that guests and planners can book with confidence at properties that have appropriate health and wellness procedures in place.

 Overall, many resort partners have put together health and wellness plans based on the advice of public health officials.
 That’s Vegas Smart.